Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 * Step 1: In Visual Studio, right click on the atlantis solution and select ‘Rebuild all’.
 The build process should show all projects succeeding with 0 failings.

-* The executable file *atlantismain.exe* should then be copy from the atlantismain/Debug folder to the folder where your model run files are kept.
+* Step 2: The executable file *atlantismain.exe* should then be copy from the atlantismain/Debug folder to the folder where your model run files are kept.

 For more details on the building process, including how to fix common errors,